-During those practice tests, practice to implement your Blueprint!
-Then review your practice test while, at the same time, try to improve your Blueprint.
+During those practice tests, practice implementing your Blueprint!
+Then review your practice test while, at the same time, trying to improve your Blueprint.
 Points to consider:

 - At what points have you made the right decision on spending your time wisely or how you dealt with certain problems?

 - At what points did you make a poor decision?

 - How could you have improved your decisions?